jaydu1/VITAE/paper/README.md

 - `run_Seurat_Slingshot`: Run Seurat and Slingshot and record the results.
 - `run_VITAE.py`: Run VITAE, and save the trained model and intermediate results.

 The intermediate results of the above scripts are in the sub-folder `result`.
-Then the figures in Section 5 is given by the following Python script:
+Then the figures in Section 5 is given by the following Python and R scripts:

 - `plot_sec6.py`: Reproduce the Figure 4-5 and the subfigures of Figure 6 in the manuscript.
 - `plot_sec6.R`: Reproduce the main figures of Figure 6 in the manuscript.